khaors/geocompr/main.md

 #> [1] TRUE
 ```

-Spatial operations on objects without a CRS run on the implicit assumption that they are projected, even when in reality they are not.
+Many spatial operations assume that input vector objects are projected, even when in reality they are not.
 This can lead to problems, as illustrated by the following code chunk, which creates a buffer of one degree around `london`: